-Name Knowledge, skills and expertise Terry Fryett Mr. Fryett was appointed as Chair of the Board on 4 July 2019.
-Mr. Fryett has over 40 years' experience at Scotiabank where he has held various senior roles including CEO of Scotiabank Europe plc in the UK and Senior Vice President and CFO, Scotia Capital (now GBM) in Canada.
-Most recently Mr. Fryett was Executive Vice President & Chief Credit Officer of BNS.
+I able 10 - Direct ors knowledge, skills and expertise Name Knowledge, skills and expertise Terry Fryett Mr. Fryett is Chairman of the Board of Directors.
+He has over 40 years' experience at Scotiabank where he has held various senior roles including CEO of Scotiabank Europe plc in the UK and Senior Vice President and CFO, Scotia Capital (now GBM) in Canada.
+Mr. Fryett was Executive Vice President & Chief Credit Officer at the time of his retirement from Scotiabank in 2019.Currently, Mr. Fryett also acts as Board Chairman of Tangerine Bank which is also part of the Scotiabank Group.
 Nicola Vavasour Ms. Vavasour is SIDAC's CEO.
 Previously, Ms. Vavasour was Scotiabank's Chief Risk Officer, Asia Pacific where she was responsible for the overall efficient and effective management, monitoring and reporting of all risks across Scotiabank's Asia Pacific operations.
 Prior to this Ms. Vavasour was responsible for developing Scotiabank's global Liquidity Risk Framework in Toronto.
 Bob Brooks Mr. Brooks has occupied Senior Risk Management roles at a number of major UK banks including NatWest and HBOS and more recently was engaged as a consultant to Daiwa Capital Markets.
 He has supported the UK Asset and Liability Management Association developing professional banking exam syllabuses.
-Mary Walsh Ms Walsh, a chartered accountant, is a former international tax partner with over 25 years' experience at PwC.
-Her Non-Executive Directorships include the National Treasury Management Agency.
-She was a member of the Commission on Taxation and has also held a Directorship with the Central Bank of Ireland during which time she chaired its Audit Committee.
-Peter Heidinger Mr. Heidinger was appointed to the Board on 16 April 2019 and is responsible for the regional management of Scotiabank's wholesale banking operations in Europe and is CEO of Scotiabank's European subsidiary, Scotiabank Europe plc.
+Mr. Brooks stood down from the Board of Directors on 18 September 2020.
+Mary Walsh Ms Walsh, a chartered accountant, is a former international tax partner with over 25 years' experience at PwC and wide-ranging experience as a Non-Executive Director.
+Previously, she was a member of the Commission on Taxation and has also held Directorships with the National Treasury Management Agency and Central Bank of Ireland.
+Mary Walsh stood down from the Board of Directors on 22 January 2021.
+Peter Heidinger Mr. Heidinger is responsible for the regional management of Scotiabank's wholesale banking operations in Europe and is CEO of Scotiabank's European subsidiary, Scotiabank Europe plc.
 These operations include corporate and investment banking and global markets sales and trading.
 Most recently, he led Scotiabank's wholesale operations in Asia and Australia.
 Prior to joining Scotiabank in 2015, he held global and regional coverage, credit and product roles at both U.S. and European banks.
 Over his career, he has been based in North America, Europe and Asia.
-Joseph Dempsey Mr. Dempsey, a chartered accountant, was appointed to the Board on 1 June 2019.
-He is currently a Non-Executive Director of Depfa Bank plc and Guggenheim Partners Europe Limited.
-He has over 30 years' experience in financial services and previously acted as General Manager of Deutsche Bank Ireland plc and as a financial consultant to a number of entities in the leveraged credit fund management and property sectors.
-Edward Ward Mr. Ward was appointed to the Board on 1 June 2019.
-He has over 38 years' experience in international and domestic banking.
+Joseph Dempsey Mr. Dempsey, a chartered accountant and chartered director, is currently a Non-Executive Director of Depfa Bank plc and Guggenheim Partners Europe Limited.
+He has extensive experience in financial services and previously acted as General Manager of Deutsche Bank Ireland plc and as a financial consultant to a number of entities in the leveraged credit fund management and property sectors.
+Edward Ward Mr. Ward has extensive experience in international and domestic banking.
 He retired from AIB in 2019 where he held various senior executive positions since 2007, including Divisional Chief Credit Officer.
 Prior to joining AIB, he held senior executive positions in corporate banking and risk management with Citigroup over a period of 22 years, mainly overseas, having started his banking career with The Investment Bank of Ireland.
 He is a Qualified Financial Advisor and Fellow of the Institute of Banking and a Chartered Director of the UK Institute of Directors.
 He is also a Non-executive Director of Davy Global Fund Management Limited and The Central Remedial Clinic.
-Andrew Branion Mr. Branion was formerly the Executive Vice President and Group Treasurer of BNS.
-He was also a member of both the BNS Market Risk Management and Policy Committee, and of the BNS Asset and Liability Committee ("ALCO").
-Previously, Mr. Branion was Chief Market Risk Officer and prior to that Head of Risk Policy and Capital Markets, Global Risk Management ("GRM"), BNS.
-Mr. Branion also held various senior roles in GBM.
-Prior to joining BNS Mr. Branion worked for the Bank of Canada.
-Mr. Branion stepped down as Chair of the Board on 3 July 2019.
-Máire O' Connor Ms O' Connor, a solicitor, is a former partner from McCann Fitzgerald where she was Head of the Investment Management Group.
-Previously she was a Partner and Head of the Investment Management Group at Ernst & Young and was also a Director of NCB Corporate Finance Limited.
-She currently holds a number of Directorships of Irish Regulated Investment Companies.
-She is also a former director of the Irish Stock Exchange.
-Ms. O' Connor resigned from the Board on 20 September 2019.

-\Resigned during 2019
+Resigned during 2020